Johann Georg Wagler

 Johann Georg Wagler (28 March 1800 – 23 August 1832) was a German herpetologist and ornithologist.

-Wagler was assistant to Johann Baptist von Spix, and gave lectures in zoology at the Ludwig Maximilian University of Munich after it was moved to Munich.
+Wagler was assistant to Johann Baptist von Spix, and gave lectures in zoology at the Ludwig-Maximilians-Universität München (LMU Munich) after it was moved to Munich.
 He worked on the extensive collections brought back from Brazil by Spix, and published partly together with him books on reptiles from Brazil.
 Wagler wrote Monographia Psittacorum (1832), which included the correct naming of the blue macaws.

 In 1832, Wagler died of an accidental self-inflicted gunshot wound while out collecting in München-Moosach.

 Life

 Johann Georg Wagler was a German naturalist and scientist in the 19th century, whose works primarily focused on herpetology and ornithology.
 Wagler was born on 28 March 1800, in the city of Nuremberg, where the Chancellor of the City Court was Wagler's father.
 He attended the Gymnasium in Nuremberg and showed a predilection for Natural History.
 He started his scientific research at the University of Erlangen in 1818.
 After Johann Baptist von Spix returned from his expedition to Brazil in 1819, Wagler, then only nineteen years of age, was invited to become Spix's assistant at the Museum of Academy of Sciences in Munich.
 Wagler later became one of Spix's colleagues.
 In 1820 Wagler obtained the degree of Doctor of Philosophy at the University of Leipzig.
-In 1825, after being Spix's assistant in a large number of his zoological works, Wagler was tasked by King Maximillian-Joseph on a special trip to visit the museums of Holland, England, and France.
+In 1825, after being Spix's assistant in a large number of his zoological works, Wagler was tasked by King Maximilian-Joseph on a special trip to visit the museums of Holland, England, and France.

 During this mission across Europe, Wagler was not only made the personal acquaintance of some of the most decorated naturalists and scientists of these nations at the time but also succeeded in acquiring a significant quantity of valuable specimens for the Museum and Menagerie of Munich.
-Upon Johann Baptist von Spix's death in 1826, Wagler became the Director of the Zoological Museum and Ludwig Maximilian University in Munich, where Wagler continued working on Spix's extensive Brazilian collection from years prior.
-In 1827 Wagler was appointed Professor Extraordinary in the then newly instituted University of Munich.
+Upon Johann Baptist von Spix's death in 1826, Wagler became the Director of the Zoological Museum and Ludwig-Maximilians-Universität München, where Wagler continued working on Spix's extensive Brazilian collection from years prior.
+In 1827 Wagler was appointed Professor Extraordinary in the then newly instituted LMU Munich.
 In 1832, Wagler was injured from a self-inflicted gunshot on a hunting trip, an incident that led directly to his demise.